Above the waterline, the Hudson River is a gorgeous thing to behold. Below the surface, it’s a wreck. Literally.

 As long as humans have been riding floating objects on water, those objects have invariably sunk.
 Vessels that sailed on the Hudson are no exception.
 From colonial sloops and sailboats to war boats and steamships, somewhere north of 300 known wrecks rest on the river bottom.
 Countless others no doubt have met the same briny fate.
 Don’t get any ideas about diving down to check them out for yourself, though: New York State doesn’t disclose their exact locations and prohibits recreational diving to wrecks for fear of disturbing them.

-To shine a light on the darker depths of the river and its ghostly remains, the Hudson River Maritime Museum has mounted an exhibit called “Troubled Waters: Wrecked and Sunken Ships of the Hudson River.”
-The exhibit, created in 2013 — this is its second mounting — runs through the end of October.
-It features relics, sonar images, and information on shipwrecks that span much of the river’s maritime history.
+To shine a light on the darker depths of the river and its ghostly remains, the Hudson River Maritime Museum mounted an exhibit called “Troubled Waters: Wrecked and Sunken Ships of the Hudson River.”
+The exhibit, created in 2013 — and remounted in 2014 — featured relics, sonar images, and information on shipwrecks that span much of the river’s maritime history.

 What is thought to be a 19th-century sloop was found at the bottom of Haverstraw Bay, and Revolutionary War gunboats may lie near the Bear Mountain Bridge.
 Many of the wrecks are probably canal boats and barges, such as the 10 or so that joined Davy Jones’s locker in 1902.

-Allynne Lange, curator of the museum and its interim director, is particularly fond of this exhibit.
+Allynne Lange, curator emerita of the museum, is particularly fond of the exhibit.
 “Steamboats are my particular specialty, and there were many bad accidents because of racing,” she says.
 “They were impromptu races; the idea was the fastest boat would attract the most passengers.”
 Two racing-related wrecks, however, were worse than bad.
 They were epically catastrophic.

 Some boats sank in storms, others collided or ran aground in the decades and centuries before modern navigation equipment.
 Many were scuttled after being damaged beyond repair.
 More than a few burned while in winter lay up.
 But the most famous Hudson River shipwrecks are the steamboats the Swallow and the Henry Clay.